Ket-Labs/Ket-Labs.github.io/community.md

 ## Contributors

 We welcome contributors from Industry and Academia.
 Some ideas can be covered by our previous students, who by now obtained new unique experience.
-Such contribution serves well to facilitate flow of ideas and knowlege.
+Such contribution serves well to facilitate flow of ideas and knowledge.

 **Special recognition goes to the efforts of the following people:**